grame-cncm/faust/tools/benchmark/README.md

 ## faust2object

 The **faust2object** tool uses the dynamic compilation chain to compile a Faust DSP to an object code (.o) output file and wrapper C++ file for different CPUs.
-The DSP name is used  in the generated C++ and the object code files, thus allowing to generate distinct version of the code that can finally be linked together in a single binary.
+The DSP name is used  in the generated C++ and the object code files, thus allowing to generate distinct versions of the code that can finally be linked together in a single binary.

 `faust2object [core2] [penryn] [nehalem] [westmere] [sandybridge] [ivybridge] [haswell] [skylake] [skylake-avx512] [cannonlake] [generic] [additional Faust options (-vec -vs 8...)] <file.dsp>`